 Merit scholarships for international students enrolled at Universität Hamburg

-With its merit scholarship program, Universität Hamburg supports outstanding international students and doctoral researchers of all subjects and degree levels who are actively involved in a social or intercultural context.
+With its merit scholarship program, Universität Hamburg supports outstanding international students and doctoral researchers in all subjects and at all degree levels who have been socially committed and actively involved in an international context.
 The awarding of a merit scholarship allows recipients to concentrate fully on their studies and gives them the opportunity to develop their skills.

-- are pursuing an academic degree at Universität Hamburg and have been enrolled in your degree program for at least 2 semesters (master’s and doctoral students can apply after 1 completed semester);
+- have been enrolled in your subject at Universität Hamburg for at least 2 semesters and are pursuing a degree (students in 2-year master’s degree programs and doctoral researchers can apply after 1 completed semester);

 - do not hold German citizenship;

-- are not eligible for the federal student loan scheme (BAföG)
+- are not eligible for the federal student loan scheme.

 The maximum monthly funding sum is €850.
-Depending on the availability of funding, individual doctoral researchers may be awarded a merit scholarship totaling €1,000 per month (about 2-3 scholarships in each application round).
+Depending on the availability of funding, individual doctoral researchers may be awarded a merit scholarship totaling €1,000 per month (roughly 2–3 merit scholarships are awarded per round).

 Merit scholarships are awarded for 2 semesters (total of 12 months).
-It is possible to re-apply for a scholarship after being awarded.
-The maximum funding period in justified exceptional cases is 3 years.
+You can reapply for a scholarship.
+In well-founded exceptional cases, the maximum funding period is 3 years.

 - international students fulfilling the requirements of Section 8 of the German federal training assistance act (Bundesgesetz über individuelle Förderung der Ausbildung, BAföG)

 We recommend an individual advising session before you submit your online application.
 The application deadlines are: